vgtomahawk/NAREORCamReady/README.md

 # NAREORCamReady
-Code for [*NAREOR: The Narrative Reordering Problem*](https://arxiv.org/abs/2104.06669) published at AAAI 2022.
+Code and Dataset for [*NAREOR: The Narrative Reordering Problem*](https://arxiv.org/abs/2104.06669) published at AAAI 2022.

 Poster, Long Talk, Lightning Talk and other resources can be found [*here*](https://vgtomahawk.github.io/).